shunphoenix55/3Ducation/README.md

 Contributions to the VR Drone Assembly Software are welcome!
 If you have any ideas, bug fixes, or improvements, please submit a pull request.
 For major changes, please open an issue first to discuss the proposed changes.

 ## License
-This project is licensed under the MIT License.
-You are free to use, modify, and distribute the software in accordance with the terms of the license.
+This project is licensed under the GNU General Public License v3.0